AviEpstein/mapping-and-perception-project-3-Partical-Filter-and-Visual-Odomatry/README.md

 camera rotation and translation we will see how this scale improves the result and why we receive drift in our trajectory.

-# more information about result analysis algorithim and code read the full project 3 pdf report!
+# more information about result analysis algorithim and code read the full project 3 pdf report.